noooooooooo/yahud/ReadMe.txt

     //Installing
-    To install navigate to Steam / steamapps / common / team fortress 2 / tf / custom / .
+    Navigate to Steam / steamapps / common / team fortress 2 / tf / custom / .
-    Move the 5MD folder from the zip into that folder.
+    Move the one of the hud folders from the zip into that folder.

 ////////////////////////////////////////////////////////////////////
 MAKE IT YOUR OWN